 To register an LLC in Delaware, a registered office address and registered expert in Delaware is a must.
 If you do not have this, or you are a non-U.S. resident, you will likely be unable to complete the LLC registration without of registered address in the State of Delaware.
 Coddan also offer a service providing a separate registered office address for non-USA customers, or similarly those wanting to maintain a separate trading address upon an LLC formation in Delaware.
 We cut out all the unnecessary red tape and LLC formations services, such as expensive solicitors, attorneys, and deal directly with the Secretary of State in Delaware to ensure limited liability companies are set up in the fastest possible time - often in a matter of hours - and with the minimum of fuss.
 Our online limited LLC formation application process, which is approved by Companies Registrar, means all clients have to do is fill in their details and submit it, and we do the rest.

-Starting an LLC in delaware: Coddan employ a team of LLC incorporation professionals who are trained to help and offer advice in relation to the many legal hurdles presented when registering a business in the USA.
-A rapid and effective service, Coddan are able to register an LLP within as little time as 24 hours.
+Starting an LLC in Delaware: Coddan employ a team of LLC incorporation professionals who are trained to help and offer advice in relation to the many legal hurdles presented when registering a business in the USA.
+A rapid and effective business filing service, Coddan are able to register an LLP within as little time as 24 hours.
 After a consultation, customers are assigned their own LLC incorporation expert who will ensure each and every part of the registration is complete, as well as then handling the post-admin duties that come with running an LLC in Delaware.
 This type of support allows you to focus on the real business needs of your new LLC, without having to waste time on arduous admin tasks associated with registering a Delaware LLC.

 Providing the correct information when registering your LLC company is of paramount importance, and mistakes can be costly and time consuming.
 Hiring a professional LLC incorporation service will eliminate this risk.
 For more information, contact the Coddan's dedicated support team.
 When your LLC company is formed, we will give you all the legal documentation from the authorities, including certificate of formation and our own tailor-made operating agreement (analog of the memorandum and articles of association).
 If you're unsure what kind of business you would like to establish in Delaware, our expert legal entities formation consultants are available to advise.
 Talk to us today and let us help you get your LLC company formed, at low costs and in no time.
 If you need an assistance with LLC company registration, you can also speak to our LLC incorporation advisors between 9.30am-6.00pm Monday to Friday by telephoning + 44 (0) 207.935.5171 or + 44 (0) 330.808.0089 (national rates).